-Where exclusion would result in a child missing a public examination, the governing body will consider the exclusion before the test to decide whether the pupil should be reinstated in time to take the examination.
+Where suspension or exclusion would result in a child missing a public examination, the governing body will consider the suspension or exclusion before the test to decide whether the pupil should be reinstated in time to take the examination.

-If it is not practicable for a sufficient number of governors to consider the decision before the examination, the chair of governors will consider the exclusion alone and decide whether or not to reinstate the child.
+If it is not practicable for a sufficient number of governors to consider the decision before the examination, the chair of governors or vice-chair if necessary, will consider the suspension or exclusion alone and decide whether or not to reinstate the child.

-In light of the above, the governing body will also consider whether it would be appropriate to allow the excluded child to enter the premises to take the examination.
-When considering the reinstatement of an excluded child, the governing board will:
+In light of the above, the governing body will also consider whether it would be appropriate to allow the suspended or excluded child to enter the premises to take the examination.
+When considering the reinstatement of a child, the Governing Body will:

-- Only discuss the exclusion with the parties present at the meeting. - Ask for any written evidence prior to the meeting. - Circulate any written evidence and information to all parties, at least five school days in advance of the meeting. - Allow pupils and parents to be accompanied by a person of their choice to the meeting. - Consider what reasonable adjustments need to be made to support the attendance and contribution of parties at the meeting. - Identify the steps needed to enable and encourage the excluded pupil to attend the meeting and speak on their behalf, or how they may contribute personal views by other means if attendance is not possible. - Consider the interests and circumstances of the excluded pupil, including the grounds for exclusion.
+- Only discuss the suspension or exclusion with the parties present at the meeting. - Ask for any written evidence prior to the meeting. - Circulate any written evidence and information to all parties, at least five school days in advance of the meeting. - Allow pupils and parents/carers to be accompanied by a person of their choice to the meeting. - Consider what reasonable adjustments need to be made to support the attendance and contribution of parties at the meeting. - Identify the steps needed to enable and encourage the suspended or excluded pupil to attend the meeting and speak on their behalf, or how they may contribute personal views by other means if attendance is not possible. - Consider the interests and circumstances of the pupil, including the grounds for suspension or exclusion.